Web App Jump Start Comparison: Setup and Start

 Yes, Virginia, Continuous Deployment Does Have Controls and Approvals: Part 1

 Often, Continuous Deployment is considered a step too far for most development organizations.
-Many people fear that it removes any gates or approval process and put the release mechanism solely in the development team’s hands.
-That is incorrect.
-Continuous Deployment can actually increase controls and provide better code!
+Many people fear that it removes any gates or approval process and puts the release mechanism solely in the development team’s hands.
+This is incorrect.
+Continuous Deployment can actually can increase controls and provide better quality code!
+I found an article online […]

 Technical Debt Patterns: Overburdened Class